sanskarjain1997/StockStalker/README.md

 ## Future Prospects

 ● Integration of trading bot.

 ● Support for real-time trading.

 ● Increasing reach to global domain.

-● Fundamental Analysis of Stocks
+● Fundamental Analysis of Stocks.

 ● Sentiment Analysis on News Feeds that potentially affects Stock prices.